 - Find a local Doctor in your town

+How long does herpangina last?
 What is the prognosis for herpangina?

-What is the difference between herpangina and hand foot and mouth disease?
+What is the difference between herpangina and hand, foot, and mouth disease?

-Both herpangina and hand foot and mouth (HFM) disease are caused by enteroviruses.
+Both herpangina and hand, foot, and mouth (HFM) disease are caused by enteroviruses.
 Both cause oral blisters and ulcers.
 The locations of the blisters differ, with HFM lesions occurring at the front of the mouth and herpangina lesions occurring at the back of the mouth.
 Approximately 75% of children with HFM also develop skin lesions on the palms and soles (as the name implies), but children with herpangina rarely develop any typical rashes.

 Prevention of herpangina is dependent upon good hygiene and avoidance with individuals infected with coxsackievirus.
 This is easier said than done, since as mentioned earlier, 50% of infected individuals remain asymptomatic.
 There is no vaccine.